dstroud/dreamsequence/README.md

 Optional:
 - Crow can be used to process incoming CV+triggers as well as to send sequences to CV gear or certain i2c gear (currently Just Friends and Disting EX).
-- MIDI can be used to process incoming notes (from a sequencer or MIDI controller) as well as to send MIDI sequences to synths, samplers, DAWs, etc..
+- MIDI can be used to process incoming notes (from a sequencer or MIDI controller) as well as to send sequences to synths, samplers, DAWs, etc..

 # Overview

-As a self-taught musical tinkerer, I've often struggled with getting an idea out of my head and into a sequencer/DAW/instrument.
-My limited knowledge of theory and my amateur keyboard chops make for a rather laborious songwriting process.
-By the time I have composed something okay-sounding, I've iterated on and listened to it so much that it has long since worn its welcome.

-Wouldn't it be nice if there was a tool that offloaded some of the music-theory burden so we can focus on enjoying the process of composing?
-Dreamsequence aims to be just such a tool; it's a musical sketchpad that allows for rapid prototyping, improvisation, experimentation, and performance- without the risk of going too far off the rails.

-The core concept is one that I began exploring with my Teletype scripts [Minim](https://github.com/dstroud/minim) and [Subsequence](https://github.com/dstroud/subsequence).
-Similar to those tools, *Dreamsequence works by first limiting the available chords to a given mode and key, then limiting the arpeggiator and harmonizer outputs to only notes in the active chord.
-In other words, you are free to poke wildly at Grid and there is a pretty good chance that the result will be musically coherent.*

-Let's take a look at the core components of Dreamsequence:
+Dreamsequence is a chord-based sequencer, arpeggiator, harmonizer, and arranger for Monome Norns+Grid.
+It streamlines the process of composing by limiting your palette of chords and notes to _only what you need at the moment_.
+This approach does come with some tradeoffs (you won’t be making modal jazz with it) but it’s by no means a paint-by-numbers experience.
+You’ll find that there are ample opportunities to get weird:

+- Use the event scheduler to change dozens of parameters during song playback.
+Modulate to a different key or mode, transform your existing sequence, or algorithmically generate a new chord progression and arpeggio on the fly.

+- Sync your eurorack gear via Crow then feed random CV and triggers into Dreamsequence to generate harmony from chaos.

+- Use MIDI clips from a synced DAW to generate more complex chord voicings and rhythms.

+- Combine multiple sequences, sending them to one destination.
+Think chords with a bit of embellishment or a shifting polyrhythmic mono sequence.

+- Run a MIDI keyboard into the harmonizer for a delightfully bizarre experience wherein nothing is as it should be but everything feels just right

+If you'd like to learn more about exactly _how_ Dreamsequence works, the following sections should sort you out.
+If you're more of a the skim-the-manual type, I'd suggest jumping right to the [Grid interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#grid-interface) and keep the [Norns interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#norns-interface) part of this read-me handy for reference.

 ### Grid-based chord sequencer
 - Create up to 4 chord patterns (A, B, C, D) by entering a pattern on Grid (or by using the procedural chord progression Generator).